fes.de

 Issue 2025/12

-Gender Inequities and the Reproduction of Power
+Gender Inequalities and the Reproduction of Power

 This issue of the blog examines the gendered dimensions of digital technologies, showing how biases and inequalities are not just technical flaws but reflections of broader social and power structures.